 Pete Pounds was named GCI’s senior vice president and chief financial officer, effective January, 2014.
 Prior to that, he has been the company Secretary since 2012, and vice president, Finance since 2009.
 He joined the company in 1997, as a business analyst, from KPMG Peat Marwick.
 He is both a Certified Public Accountant and a Chartered Financial Analyst.

 Martin Cary joined GCI in 1997 as vice president of rural services.
 In April of 2016, he was appointed GCI’s senior vice president and general manager of GCI business.
 Cary is responsible for guiding the strategic direction of all GCI business efforts.
-He will lead initiatives to evolve GCI’s delivery infrastructure to optimally provide customer applications.
+He will lead initiatives to evolve GCI’s delivery infrastructure to best support our whole range of customer applications.

 In 2000, he became vice president and general manager of managed broadband services (MBS).
 Under his leadership, MBS increased annual revenues from $2 million to $150 million.
 Cary also played a key role in the financing and construction of the Terrestrial for Every Rural Region in Alaska (TERRA) network.
 Before joining GCI, Cary was senior partner of Astrolabe Systems, Inc., a technology consulting firm acquired by GCI in 1997.
 Prior to Astrolabe Systems, Cary served as the director of information technology for the North Slope Borough School District for nearly a decade.